ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 10. [Recommended reading](#recommended-reading)

-# Blockchain and it's relation to Bitcoin
+# Blockchain and its relation to Bitcoin

 First of all, Bitcoin and blockchain are two different things.
 People tend to use both words by each other in three different contexts: